Why Honey Is the Best, Natural Sweetener: A Comparison to Sugar and Sugar Substitutes

 Most people enjoy sugary snacks.
 But if you frequently consume foods and drinks with a high amount of added sugar, those extra calories can pile up.
 And then there are people advocating for sugar-free diets!
 What remains constant is that added sugar can contribute to weight gain and increase your chances of developing serious health issues like diabetes and heart disease.

-You might try to cut back on regular table sugar by using less processed sweeteners like honey and molasses.
+You might try to cut back on regular table sugar by using less processed sweeteners like the best honey varieties and molasses.
 However, these are also types of added sugar that contribute to your daily calorie intake.
 It ultimately boils down to distinguishing between beneficial and less beneficial calorie sources.

 It's important to understand that not all sugars are the same, and there isn't a one-size-fits-all approach that suits everyone's goals and preferences.
 You should know some essential facts about these.